Tomato Brown Rugose Fruit Virus

 The host range of TBRFV includes tomato and pepper (Capsicum) as major hosts, with documented infections under natural conditions.
 Inoculation experiments have also shown that TBRFV can infect tobacco, European black nightshade, several species of Chenopodium and Chenopodiastrum, and petunia.
 Thus far, eggplant and potato have not been shown to be hosts of the virus.1

-No tomato varieties have been found to be resistant to TBRFV.
+No commercial tomato varieties have been found to be resistant to TBRFV.
 Varieties do vary in the severity of symptom expression.
 However, even varieties that show only mild symptoms can contain high levels of TBRFV in their tissues and can serve as sources of inoculum for other tomato and pepper plants.
-The major resistance genes (Tm-1, Tm-2, Tm-22) in tomato that provide resistance to other tobamoviruses do not provide resistance to TBRFV.1,2,5
+The major resistance genes (Tm1, Tm2, Tm22) in tomato that provide resistance to other tobamoviruses do not provide resistance to TBRFV.1,2,5

-Only healthy, virus-free seed and transplants should be used.5 Seed lots should be tested for the presence of tobamoviruses (including TBRFV) using methods approved by the International Seed Federation (ISF.)7 Seed companies can treat seed with chemicals or heat to reduce the presence of infective virus particles.
-Hydrochloric acid (HCl), bleach (NaOCl), and trisodium phosphate (TSP) treatments have been shown to be effective for reducing the presence of TMV and ToMV on tomato seed, and it is assumed that these treatments are also effective for reducing the presence of TBRFV.
-Dry heat treatments of seeds have also been shown to be effective at reducing the presence of some seedborne tomato viruses.5,8,9
+Only healthy seed and seedlings should be used.5 Seed companies often test tomato seed-lots for the presence of tobamoviruses (including TBRFV).
+Specific methods for detection are recommended by the International Seed Federation (ISF.)7 Seed companies can apply sanitizing agents to seed to reduce the presence of infective virus particles.
+Wet and dry heat treatments of seeds have also been shown to be effective at reducing the presence of some seedborne tomato viruses.
+Given that TBRFV is a virus, these procedures may also be effective for reducing the presence of this pathogen.5,8,9

 Growers should avoid direct seeding or transplanting into fields with root and crop debris of tomato or pepper, or planting into previously infected areas.5 Prompt destruction of crop debris after the final harvest is encouraged.
 To minimize symptom expression, growers can decrease plant stress and provide optimum growing conditions.
 Promoting a good balance of generative and vegetative growth by reducing fruit loads can help reduce plant stress, as can ensuring adequate levels of fertilization at critical growing stages.